mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 concentrator, taking advantage of the several access networks available.
 These QUIC connections are used to carry the packets sent by the client.
 Thanks to the QUIC migration mechanism, the connection can be migrated to another access network when needed.
+The client can group several QUIC connections in a QUIC tunneling session to coordinate the conveying of packets.
 Thanks to the security mechanisms used by QUIC, the client data is protected against attacks in any of the access networks.
 The client trusts the concentrator.
 The concentrator decrypts the QUIC